Doppelkopf: Early modern Doppelkopf

-In a 1931 account by Karl Thoenen, further elaborations appear.
-"In many areas", a further two trumps were added: the two red 10s, each known as the Tolle ("mad one").
+In a 1931 account by Karl Thoenen further elaborations appear.
+"In many areas" two more trumps were added: the two red 10s, each known as the Tolle ("mad one").
 These are now the commanding cards, but partnerships were still decided based on the two s.
 Players may opt to play with "strict" (Zwang) or "wild" (wild) rules.
 In the former a player with the had to lead trumps; in the latter there was no such compulsion.
-Suit Solos, were not common.
+Suit Solos were not common.
 Players anted e.g. a Mark to a common pot and the winners drew 5 pfennigs; 10 in the event of Schneider and 15 in the event of a Schwarz.
 If the team with the two Old Ones lost, their opponents won double.
-A trump Solo cost 20 pfennigs and was usually paid directly from player to player.
+A trump Solo cost 20 pfennigs and was usually paid direct from player to player.